Georgia

 Kelitsadi Lake → Khorisar Pass → Keli Plateau

-From the lake, we traverse under Sherkhota volcano, then start climbing through boulder fields toward the pass.
-Before the saddle, there's a steep scree slope and the red flanks of volcanic cones (Big and Small Khorisar).
-You can see Truso Valley from the pass.
-The descent is long, rocky, and drops elevation quickly.
+From the lake, we traverse below Sherkhota volcano, then start climbing through boulder fields toward the pass.
+Expect steep scree and the red slopes of volcanic cones (Big and Small Khorisar) before reaching the saddle.
+Truso Valley opens up from the top.
+The descent is long and rocky with a sharp drop in elevation.
 We'll reach the upper Keli Plateau and set up camp in a shallow hollow.
 Reliable water sources are scarce here, so we'll fill up in advance.

 Day 4: